Between Kampot and Koh Rong / Koh Rong Samloem / Koh Sdach Islands.

 All in Cambodia

 Note: After going to the Islands, you can return to either Kampot or SihanoukVille.
-There’s no discount for booking a round trip.
+If you are going to both places, there’s no discount for booking a round trip.
+You can change your return date from the Islands with one day’s notice.

-More Notes: When you arrive at the Kampot Port, there’s a small stand on the Pier to get drinks and a bit of food.
-There’s a coffee shop and small mini-mart inside the port now.
+More Notes: When you arrive at the Kampot Port, a coffee shop and small mini-mart inside the port now.
+Bring your own beer for the trip.

 The ship leaves Kampot at 8:30am.
 It has 90 seats.
 Very well could depart a little late.

-Looks like 1.5 hours between Kampot and Koh Rong Samloem, 2 hours between Kampot and Koh Rong, and 3 hours between Koh Sdach Island and Kampot.
+Looks like 1.5 hours between Kampot and Koh Rong Samloem, 2 hours between Kampot and Koh Rong, and 2 hours and 15 minutes++ between Koh Sdach Island and Kampot.
+Longer times and no bathroom if the smaller boat is running.

-All ships arrive in Kampot at 3:30 in the afternoon. (or it’s probably bit later.)
-If you’re going from between Kampot and Koh Sdach, a smaller boat arrives and leaves from the Koh Rong Pier.
+All ships return to Kampot from the islands at 3:30 in the afternoon. (could be 4:30 on the smaller boat).
+Probably a bit late… If you’re going from between Kampot and Koh Sdach, a smaller boat arrives and leaves from the Koh Rong Pier.

 The best part about having the Kampot Port here in Kampot, is that you can spend a few days in Kampot on your way to or from the Islands.